dzoxploit/didinnuryahya-betest/readme.md

 ## License

-This project is licensed under the [Your License Name] License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

 ## Acknowledgements